 I am stimulated by landscape, travel and the human condition.
 I respond to the inseparable human experiences of existence and movement.
 Both I see as mysterious, fascinating and worthwhile investigating.
 In this triptych I use cartography, texture and dislocation to help myself navigate some of the tricky bits of life.

-Now its time to make a large room inside the studio shed from freezer panels and then stick an aircon unit to cool the space down over the Wet season.
-We have engaged Mr Buddha to do the major parts of the job while we shall be involved in a great amount of moving stuff, sorting, discarding, cleaning, fixing, replacing and planning.
-We do need a bit of comfort and a bit of a home and a bit of cleanliness.
-All those bits I often forget about as I row through my life on an intense and messy mission that is really just too ridiculous to make much sense.
+Now its time to make a large studio room inside the shed with a display wall from freezer panels and then stick an aircon unit to cool the working space down over the Wet season.
+We have engaged Mr Buddha to do the major parts of the renovation and upgrade job while we shall be involved in a great amount of moving stuff, sorting, discarding, cleaning, fixing, replacing and planning.
+We do need a bit of comfort and a bit of clean working space.
+Those bits I often forget about as I row through my life on an intense and messy mission that is really just too ridiculous to make much sense.

 Time does keep making that “tick tock, tick tock” noise and here we all are in mid 2020.
 One very messy year all considered.
 My arrival way back in mid 1960 is all a bit fuzzy but most people say the same thing about their birth.
 If they say otherwise and refer of details about the event I think they are just being silly.
 For myself the difference between way back then and now is not too much I guess but I am now larger and I now have a fluffy white beard.
 As a tiny person I was fond of messing about with coloured mud (paint) attempting to create worth-while pictures of what I saw and what I thought.
 I still do the same thing but now it is a rather complex profession.